electorama/abif/draft1/abif_file.md

 Comments and text in square brackets may be any valid utf8 characters that have a visible representation or are part of a combining sequence that produces one.
 White space characters except New Line and the standard space character should not be used, and should be ignored (stripped) by parsers.
 Control Characters, Unassigned Code Points and any others that produce no visible representation should not be present in ABIF files.

-ABIF is designed to permit human editing, the tools used my leave Byte Order Markers and unwanted space characters such as Carriage Return \\r.
-Parsers for ABIF should discard these characters.
+ABIF is designed to permit human editing, the tools used my leave Byte Order Markers and unwanted space characters such as Carriage Return \\r. parsers for ABIF should discard these characters.

 The metadata and ballot data sections of an ABIF file should only contain the characters [a-zA-Z0-9_], Space, New Line and punctuation characters such as ':' that have defined functions within ABIF.
 The full utf8 character set is permitted within comments, brackets [], and for values within encapsulated JSON.